Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 580 will be 20% faster than the Radeon HD 6950 2GB in general, due to its higher data rate. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 580 should in theory be just a bit superior to the Radeon HD 6950 2GB in general. (explain)

-Texel RateThe Radeon HD 6950 2GB is much (approximately 42%) more effective at AF than the GeForce GTX 580. (explain)
+Texel RateThe Radeon HD 6950 2GB will be a lot (more or less 42%) more effective at texture filtering than the GeForce GTX 580. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison